1. Tram number 28

-The Nucleo Arqueologico is one of the city’s smallest but truly eclectic museums and is located underneath the Baixa’s streets.
-The Baixa area was mostly rebuilt on a riverbed with wooden posts driven into the wet soil (as in Venice).
+The Nucleo Arqueologico is one of the city’s smallest but truly eclectic museums, and is located underneath the Baixa’s streets.
+The Baixa area was mostly rebuilt on a riverbed with wooden posts driven into the wet soil, the same building technique used in Venice).

 5. Enoteca is underground too

 This is an amazing wine bar located downstairs in an old bathhouse where the underground tunnels once piped all of Lisbon’s water.
-Well worth a visit!
+It's well worth a visit!

 6. Earthquake and the Marques de Pombal

-The Great Earthquake of 1755 almost destroyed this most important of Europe’s ports.
+The Great Earthquake of 1755 almost destroyed this important of European port.
 The destruction of the city and the death of 40,000 people led to the end of Lisbon’s golden age.

 The Marques de Pombal was the minister responsible for rebuilding the city and there is reference to him in many places – usually just “Pombal”.